In a rush? Here's the quick run-down.

 First thing’s first.
 Do we need to be concerned that wearing masks is going to harm our children, or cause some sort of developmental delays?

-While the mask issue has been floating around the internet, Mike says it hasn’t gotten much mention in his academic circles.
+While the question of child masking pops up often on social media, Mike hasn't heard it discussed in academic circles.
 He says it seems like something of a non-issue — as he points out, masks only cover half of children’s faces, and nobody’s wearing them all day, every day.

-He’s careful to note that there isn’t really any direct empirical research on the specific issue of children wearing masks.
-What we do have, however, is a deep understanding of how children learn and grow during early childhood.
-And from that base of knowledge, Mike says, he doesn’t find reason to believe that wearing a mask is going to cause any physical or developmental harm to children, even if we carry on with it for a couple months.
+He’s careful to note that he has yet to see any research suggesting that child masking interferes with child development.
+And to inform our position, we have a deep understanding of how children learn and grow during early childhood.
+From that base of knowledge, Mike says, he doesn’t find reason to believe that wearing a mask is going to cause any physical or developmental harm to children, even if we carry on with it for a couple months.

 Masks are a disruption to children’s normal experience, so it’s natural to worry that that disturbance might have consequences.
-But at the same time, not everything that’s new about this weird year needs to come with a dark side.
+But at the same time, not everything that’s disruptive about this pandemic needs to come with a dark side.